tryoutshell/tryoutshell/.github/ISSUE_TEMPLATE/add-lesson.md

    - Verify all URLs are accessible
    - Check that quiz answers match option indices (0-based)

-6. **Reference the example**:
+6. **Adapt to content**:
-   - Use `lessons/sigstore/cosign-sign-verify.yaml` as a quality benchmark
+   - Use the source material as the guide for lesson structure
+   - Don't force complexity if the topic is simple
+   - Don't oversimplify if the topic is advanced
-   - Match the tone and depth of explanations
+   - Match the natural flow and pacing of the original content
-   - Include similar levels of context and hints
+   - Use `lessons/sigstore/cosign-sign-verify.yaml` as a quality reference

 ---